SentinelOne raises annual revenue forecast on robust cybersecurity spending

 SentinelOne also raised its revenue forecast for the full-year to $616 million, up from its previous view of $605 million.

-The company's generative AI-based program Purple AI that works on threat detection, analysis and response will be available in the first quarter of 2024.
+The company has also started selling its generative AI-based program Purple AI that works on threat detection, analysis and response to some customers, CEO Weingarten added.

+Purple AI is expected to be "generally available" in the first quarter of 2024, the company said in November.

 SentinelOne reported revenue of $164.2 million for the three months ended Oct.31, up 42% from a year ago, which beat estimates of $156.1 million.